magomimmo/modern-cljs/doc/tutorial-14.md

 Chrome) and by taking a look at the Network tab after having reload the [shopping.html][3] page, you should see the network activities.
-Any time you click the `Calculate` button a new `_shoreleave` POST method request is submited to the server which responds with the HTTP/1.1 202 status code (i.e. Accepted).
+Any time you click the `Calculate` button a new `_shoreleave` POST method request is submitted to the server which responds with the HTTP/1.1 202 status code (i.e. Accepted).

 ![AjaxNetwork][5]